moguz/seminarPaper/report.md

 <img src="mask_loss.png" width="55%">

 The second loss function of the shape prediction module is the segmentation mask loss.
-It ensures that the predicted 3D mesh is consistent with the grount truth segmentation mask.
+It ensures that the predicted 3D mesh is consistent with the ground truth segmentation mask.
 Here, a renderer is needed since we need to compare segmentation masks in 2D.
 The authors use **Neural Mesh Renderer**<sup>[7]</sup> for this purpose.
 For a more detailed discussion about Neural Mesh Renderer, readers can see the blog post for that paper.

 Intuitively, the mask loss makes sure that our predicted shape is consistent with the ground truth segmentation masks in the dataset.
 Even though the keypoint loss ensures that we capture the semantic keypoints, mask loss is still helpful in order to fine-tune our prediction (e.g. we can imagine that it makes our predicted bird fatter or thinner)